-As head of the institution and in accordance with section 73 of the Privacy Act, the President and Chief Executive Officer (CEO) has delegated the powers, duties and functions for the administration of the Privacy Act to the ATIP Coordinator and Corporate Secretary and
+In accordance with section 73(1) of the Privacy Act, the President and Chief Executive Officer (CEO) (the head of the CMH) has delegated the powers, duties and functions for the administration of the Privacy Act to the Corporate Secretary.

-Director of Strategic Planning.
 The signed and dated delegation of authority order is included at Appendix A of this report.